Deliver From Japan

 For example, a treatment called "Durable Water Repellent (DWR) C0 type" has become capable of withstanding washing to a certain extent.

-Even if a product is PFAS-free, it is considered to be high performance if it meets the following requirements.
+Even if a product is PFAS-free, it is considered high-performance if it meets the following requirements:

 ☘️Bonus